Sephardic Bnei Anusim: Internal reluctance due to habitual tradition

-Sephardic Bnei Ansuim, and Conversos, are sometimes reluctant to fully abandon a Christian faith (or living secretly as Jews) within which they and their immediate ancestors have lived.
-It has been tradition in their families for centuries now.
-And it may also be the case that some individuals want to make a come back to Judaism while other family members are against it.
+Sephardic Bnei Ansuim and Conversos are sometimes reluctant to fully abandon a Christian faith (or living secretly as Jews) within which they and their immediate ancestors have lived.
+It has been a tradition in their families for centuries now.
+And it may also be the case that some individuals want to make a comeback to Judaism, while other family members are against it.
 And it is sometimes the case that other family members are even reluctant for it to be known that they were originally Jewish (the fears because of anti-Semitism and the history of persecutions still haunt some of them to this day).
-And a general lack of welcoming them back, from the normative Jewish world, doesn't help this situation.

-Some Sephardic Bnei Anusim, and the Conversos, who engage in Messianic Judaism, seem to be approaching normative Judaism.
-If they fully abandon central Christian doctrines incompatible with Judaism (such as the divinity of Jesus), they fully leave Messianic Judaism and seek to embrace normative Judaism ... even at the risk of criticism from other family members.
+In many cases, the mainstream Jewish world does not welcome them back.

 Targeting by Messianic Judaism

-In addition, many Sephardic Bnei Anusim, and Conversos, resent being targeted and proselytized by Messianic Jewish organizations since there has been more publicity about the ancient, partially Jewish communities.
-Such Messianic Jewish organizations have been accused of discouraging Sephardic Bnei Anusim from rejoining normative Judaism, suggesting their faith as a form to integrate their complex ancestries.
-The Messianic Jewish (but Christian in theology) groups are simply continuing an early 2nd century Church doctrine of replacement theology, which is why Jews in Iberia were persecuted and slaughtered in the first place.
+In addition, many Sephardic Bnei Anusim and Conversos resent being targeted and proselytized by Messianic Jewish organizations since there has been more publicity about the ancient, partially Jewish communities.
+Such Messianic Jewish organizations have been accused of discouraging Sephardic Bnei Anusim from rejoining mainstream Judaism, suggesting their faith as a form to integrate their complex ancestries.